Knowing Hands: Using tactile research methods in researching and writing the history of design

 Abstract

-This chapter reports on the research and writing of The Hand Book, a design history of, and through, the hands which explores hands both as a subject in design history and as a method of researching the history of design.
-By integrating embodied research methods such as direct handling and touch into design historical methodology, I have needed to negotiate the fact that standard academic modes of writing are inadequate to communicate findings derived from these embodied research methods.
-The subjective and aesthetic impressions that embodied research yields are, arguably, better captured using vivid models from creative non-fiction rather than the qualified, referenced, and rather arms-length modes of academic writing that researchers regard as a requirement for serious work, as this chapter will examine.
+This chapter emerges from the research and writing of The Hand Book, a design history of, and through, the hands, which explores hands both as a subject in design history and as a method of researching the history of design.
+By integrating embodied research methods such as direct handling into design historical methodology, I have needed to negotiate the fact that standard academic modes of writing are inadequate to communicate findings derived from these methods.
+This chapter asks whether the subjective and aesthetic impressions that embodied research yields are better captured using techniques from creative non-fiction rather than standard models of academic writing.

 Original languageEnglish